srediag/srediag/docs/cli/plugin.md

 Every Collector component — receiver, processor, exporter, extension, or diagnostic helper — is delivered as an **individual ELF binary**.
-The agent launches each binary in its own sandbox and keeps it alive over the agent’s control socket.
+The agent launches each binary in its own sandbox and keeps it alive over the agent's control socket.

 A component becomes usable only when its plugin is **enabled** for at least one **scope**: